-Every candidate for an ancillary staff position at one of the District's Magnet Schools or Alternative Education Programs must understand the challenging and often unique character of the assignment.
-The following process shall be utilized by the District when selecting ancillary staff at the District's Magnet Schools and Alternative Programs:
+Every candidate for an ancillary staff position at one of the District's Schools or Education Programs must understand the challenging and often unique character of the assignment.
+The following process shall be utilized by the District when selecting ancillary staff:

-1. On or before the second Friday in May, Human Resources will announce the posted vacancies (see Section D, Spring Posting) on the Internet and via email to each bargaining unit employee.
+- 1. On or before the second Friday in May, Human Resources will announce the posted vacancies (see Section D, Spring Posting) on the Internet and via email to each bargaining unit employee.
 Such announcement shall include the minimum and desirable skills, certification, qualifications and additional obligations required of an applicant to each position, as determined through mutual agreement with the Association.
 Any additional professional/staff development will also be listed.
-Any items not mutually agreed to may be subsequently promulgated by the District subject to a grievance regarding whether or not such District-developed entry was reasonable.
+Any items not mutually agreed to may be subsequently promulgated by the District subject to a grievance regarding whether or not such District-developed entry was reasonable. - 2.
+Every ancillary staff candidate to either a School or a Program may show evidence of training and/or experience to match the program or school. - 3.
+Ancillary staff candidates will be selected upon best meeting the posted requirements.
+If two (2) or more candidates meet the posted requirements, then seniority shall be the determining factor.